African fish eagle

-The African fish eagle (Haliaeetus vocifer) or the African sea eagle, is a large species of eagle found throughout sub-Saharan Africa wherever large bodies of open water with an abundant food supply occur.
+The African fish eagle (Icthyophaga vocifer) or the African sea eagle is a large species of eagle found throughout sub-Saharan Africa wherever large bodies of open water with an abundant food supply occur.
 It is the national bird of Malawi, Namibia, Zambia, and Zimbabwe.
 As a result of its large range, it is known in many languages.
-Examples of names include: Vis Arend in Afrikaans, nkwazi in Chewa, aigle pêcheur in French, hungwe in Shona, inkwazi in isiZulu, and ntšhu (pronounced "ntjhu") in Northern Sotho.
-This species may resemble the bald eagle in appearance; though related, the two species occurs on different continents, with the bald eagle being resident in North America.
+Examples of names include: visarend in Afrikaans, nkwazi in Chewa, aigle pêcheur in French, idì in Yoruba, hungwe in Shona, inkwazi in isiZulu, and ntšhu in Northern Sotho.
+Though this species may superficially resemble the bald eagle in appearance they are not closely related and the two species occur on different continents, with the bald eagle being endemic to North America.

 Taxonomy

-The African fish eagle is a species placed in the genus Haliaeetus (sea eagles).
-Its closest relative appears to be the critically endangered Madagascar fish eagle (H. vociferoides).
+The African fish eagle is a species placed in the genus Icthyophaga (fish eagles).
+Its closest relative appears to be the critically endangered Madagascar fish eagle (I. vociferoides).
 Like all sea eagle species pairs, this one consists of a white-headed species (the African fish eagle) and a tan-headed one (Madagascar fish eagle).
-These are an ancient lineage of sea eagles; like other sea eagles, they have dark talons, beaks, and eyes Both species have at least partially white tails even as juveniles.
-The scientific name is derived from Haliaeetus, New Latin for "sea eagle" (from the Ancient Greek haliaetos), and vocifer is derived from its original genus name, so named by the French naturalist François Levaillant, who called it 'the vociferous one'.
+These are an ancient lineage of sea eagles; like other sea eagles, they have dark talons, beaks, and eyes.
+Both species have at least partially white tails even as juveniles.
+The vocifer is derived from its original genus name, so named by the French naturalist François Levaillant, who called it 'the vociferous one'.

 Description

 The African fish eagle is a large bird.
 The female, at 3.2–3.6 kg is larger than the male, at 2.0–2.5 kg.
 This is typical sexual dimorphism in birds of prey.
 Males usually have wingspans around 2.0 m, while females have wingspans of 2.4 m.
 The body length is 63–75 cm.
 The adult is very distinctive in appearance with a mostly brown body with a white head like the bald eagle and large, powerful, black wings.
-The head, breast, and tail of African fish eagles are snow white, with the exception of the featherless face, which is yellow.
+The head, breast, and tail of African fish eagles are snow white, except for the featherless face, which is yellow.
 The eyes are dark brown in colour.
 The hook-shaped beak, ideal for a carnivorous lifestyle, is yellow with a black tip.
 The plumage of the juvenile is brown, and the eyes are paler than the adult's.
 The feet have rough soles and are equipped with powerful talons to enable the eagle to grasp slippery aquatic prey.
-While this species mainly subsists on fish, it is opportunistic and may take a wider variety of prey such as waterbirds.
+While this species mainly subsists on fish, it is opportunistic and may take a wider variety of prey, such as waterbirds.
 Its distinctive cry is, for many, evocative of the spirit or essence of Africa.
 The call, shriller when uttered by males, is a weee-ah, hyo-hyo or a heee-ah, heeah-heeah.